23f2005144/comment-category-classification/README.md

 Among numerical features, `if_2` showed the most noticeable median differences across classes, suggesting stronger predictive signal compared to features like `upvote`, `downvote`, and emoticon counts, which showed heavy IQR overlap across all classes.

-Categorical features (`race`, `religion`, `gender`) showed a disproportionately strong association with **Class 1** despite it being a minority class — an early signal that demographic context was a meaningful predictor for that specific category.
+Categorical features (`race`, `religion`, `gender`) showed a disproportionately strong association with **Class 1** despite it being a minority class which was an early signal that demographic context was a meaningful predictor for that specific category.

 These observations motivated: